unicolai42/Tinder42/README.md

 The frontend is in React and Sass

-The database is in sql
+The database is in mysql
 ```

 ### Result